dr. Elien De Bousser (PhD)

 Postdoctoral researcher – Lab of Nico Callewaert, Center for Medical Biotechnology – VIB-Ugent (Faculty of Science)

-Principal investigator: prof. Nico Callewaert (PhD)
+Principal investigators: prof. Nico Callewaert (PhD) & dr. Nele Festjens (PhD)

 Research focus